MeliseRocha/INCM_project/README.md

 1. To log in, use the following credentials:
    - **Username**: `melise`
    - **Password**: `123`
 2. Alternatively, you can register a new account directly within the application.
+Go to **Register** in the homepage to do that.

 ---